bumblebaytuna/BangleApps/apps/hourangle/README.md

 - If you spot a bug please raise a request via the BangleApps issues
 - I'm happy to consider adding extra polarscope clockface styles, just ask via BangleApps
 - Use of the watch's GPS to automatically collect the current longitude and time has been developed and is undergoing field testing.
 I am unsure yet if it is a feature really worth having due to the time it takes to get a GPS fix, whereas manual location input is reliable and gives instant results.
 I would rather this app is known for being reliable and bullet-proof, there are already enough things that can go wrong when doing astronomy/astrophotography.
-- Because I have limited time and resources I will not be extending the app to cover the following areas, so please don't waste time asking. i) Southern Hemisphere polar alignment (I think it unlikely practical or useful on a watch display this small), ii) I can't guarantee it working on a Bangle.js 1 except the Espruino WEB IDE emulator, use it at your own risk. iii) Reliance on a data connection to a mobile phone.
-The whole point is for it to be standalone, compact, and reliable.
+- Because I have limited time and resources I will not be extending the app to cover the following areas, so please don't waste time asking. i) Southern Hemisphere polar alignment (I think it unlikely practical or useful on a watch display this small), ii) I can't guarantee it working on a Bangle.js 1 except the Espruino WEB IDE emulator, use it at your own risk. iii) Reliance features which require a data connection to a mobile phone.
+These types of features will never be offered, the whole point is for it to be usable standalone/off-grid.

 ## References